-To request a single tender action, the requester must complete an outline form and ensure that detailed information is provided which justifies this procurement route.
+To request a single tender action, an outline form must be completed (found here: Procurement - Single Tender Action Approval - All Items (sharepoint.com) and the requester must ensure that detailed information is provided which justifies this procurement route.
 This will enable the procurement team to provide preliminary advice.

-For requests over the applicable UCR16 threshold, the procurement team must be approached immediately; the rationale must adhere to the exemptions stated within the UCR16; and executive approval is required.
+For requests over the applicable UCR16 threshold:

+- the procurement team must be approached immediately; - the rationale must adhere to the exemptions stated within the UCR16;